solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   In supported regions, co-locating Flexible Server and AKS nodes in the same availability zone minimizes latency.

+Follow the [Azure Kubernetes Service (AKS)][57] guide to deploy the application and database.

 ## AKS with PostgreSQL Flexible Server

 Running the database layer in a container is better than running it in a VM, but not as great as removing all the operating system and software management components.

+Follow the [AKS with PostgreSQL Flexible Server][58] guide to deploy the application and database.

 ## Start the hands-on-tutorial developer journey